Reinforcement Learning with Exogenous States and Rewards: Algorithms for Decomposing a 2-Exogenous State MDP into Exogenous and Endogenous Components

 \subsection{Analysis of the Global Rank-Descending Scheme}

 In this section, we study the properties of the global rank-descending scheme.
 We assume that we fit the exo reward function using linear regression \eqref{opt:linear_reward_regression}, since this simplifies our analysis.
 Directly analyzing Algorithm \ref{alg:Global} is hard, because it (i) uses the CCC objective as a proxy for conditional independence, (ii) involves estimation errors due to having a finite number of samples, and (iii) involves approximations in the optimization (both from numerical errors and from the $\epsilon$ threshold).
-To side-step these challenges, we consider an \textit{oracle variant} of our setting, where we have access to the true joint distribution $P(S,A,S')$ and perfect algorithms for solving all optimization problems (including the exo reward linear regression).
-Access to $P(S,A,S')$ is equivalent to having an infinite training sample collected by visiting all states and executing all actions so that estimation errors vanish when computing the conditional mutual information and the expected value of the residual error in \eqref{opt:linear_reward_regression}.
+To side-step these challenges, we analyze an \textit{oracle variant} of our setting where the MDP is tabular (i.e., states and actions are discrete), we have access to the true joint distribution $P(S,A,S')$, and we have perfect algorithms for solving all optimization problems (including the exo reward linear regression).
+Access to $P(S,A,S')$ is equivalent to having an infinite training sample collected by visiting all states and executing all actions infinitely-many times so that estimation errors vanish when computing the conditional mutual information and the expected value of the residual error in \eqref{opt:linear_reward_regression}.
+We formalize this with the following two definitions:

+\begin{definition}[Fully Randomized Policy] An exploration policy $\pi_x$ is \emph{fully randomized} for a tabular MDP with action space $\mathcal{A}$ if $\pi_x$ assigns non-zero probability to every possible action $a\in \mathcal{A}$ in every state $s \in \mathcal{S}$. \end{definition}

+\begin{definition}[Admissible MDP] A tabular MDP is \emph{admissible} if every fully-randomized policy will visit every state in the MDP infinitely often. \end{definition} Note that if an MDP is admissible, then the exogenous Markov Reward Process must be ergodic so that it visits every exogenous state infinitely often (and is aperiodic).
+Otherwise, it would be impossible for the fully-randomized policy to visit every state in the full MDP infinitely often.

 Under this oracle setting, we prove that the global rank-descending scheme returns the unique exogenous subspace of maximum rank.
 In practice, if we have a sufficiently representative sample of $\langle s, a, s', r\rangle$ tuples and the CCC captures conditional independence reasonably well, we can hope that our methods will still give useful results.